openedx/edx-documentation/en_us/data/source/internal_data_formats/data_czar.rst

 - Ability to download large files from Amazon Web Service (AWS) Simple Storage Service (S3).

+- Ability to set up a secure internal data distribution pipeline and run scripts to download files in bulk from AWS S3.

 - Experience working with archive files in TAR, GZ, and ZIP formats.